StephaneMichoulier/Pamdeas/README.md

 If the program is not yet built, follow the instruction below:
 > - Open a new terminal
-> - Use the command cd to reach "eden" directory: cd 'Yourdirectory'/eden
+> - Use the command cd to reach "pamdeas" directory: cd 'Yourdirectory'/pamdeas
 > - Once in the directory, build the code with: make
 > - Then, source file will be compiled in "source" folder and the program will be built
 > - The simulation can then be launch.
 To do this, go inside the "build" folder where the executable is: cd build